Flotomate/product_docs/source/patch-management/deployment-request.rst

         iv. **Expire After**: This is the date and time after which the request ceases to be a valid request.

-        v.  **Deployment Action**: Shows whether the deployment is for Patch installation or un-installation.
+        v.
+You can select whether you want to create the deployment for installation or uninstallation.
+            When you select uninstallation, only the installed Patches are shown.

     b. **Select Patch**: Here you add the Patch/Patches that you want to deploy.